YosefLab/CZI-Immuneaging/README.md

 Our pipeline is versioned via:
 - built-in versioning on the AWS S3 bucket
-- an ad-hoc versioning mechanism we implemented

-More details on the second poind above: Each layer of the pipeline (library alignment, processing, sample integration, etc.) is associated with a configuration file that drives the parameters of that step.
+- an ad-hoc versioning mechanism we implemented as follows: Each stage of the pipeline (library alignment, processing, sample integration, etc.) is associated with a configuration file that drives the parameters of that step.
 A snapshot of this config file is uploaded and saved on S3.
 The "version" of a run is essentially the version of the config file for that run (for each part of the pipeline).
+Outputs of that stage are also stamped with the version of the run (for each run).

 In some scripts you will also see a variable called "VARIABLE_CONFIG_KEYS".
 This indicates parameters that can be changed in the config file without causing the system to create a new version (for example name of the person who ran the script).

 Adding keys to config files:
-If adding keys that should not affect on versioning then update VARIABLE_CONFIG_KEYS in the processing files.
+If adding keys that should not affect versioning then update VARIABLE_CONFIG_KEYS in the processing files.
 Also, to ensure backwards compatiblity, make sure that when you reference the new key in the code, you account for the scenario where it may not exist.

-### <a name="sandbox_envorinment"></a> Sandbox envorinment
+### <a name="sandbox_environment"></a> Sandbox environment

 The configuration files for running `process_library.py` and `process_sample.py` include a `sandbox_mode` argument.
 Setting this argument to `"True"` indicates that outputs should not be uploaded to the S3 bucket.
 The sandbox environment allows data owners to experiment with different configurations.
 Once the configurations were tuned and reported by the data owner as appropriate (see next subsection), a system admin can run the processing while setting `sandbox_mode` to `"False"`.